top of page

 LAND TRANSFER TAX REBATES FOR FIRST-TIME HOME BUYERS – SAVE ON CLOSING COSTS

-Many Canadian provinces, including British Columbia, offer land transfer tax rebates to help first-time home buyers reduce the upfront costs associated with purchasing a home.
-These rebates can significantly lower or even eliminate the amount of Property Transfer Tax (PTT) you need to pay at closing.
+Many Canadian provinces, including British Columbia, offer land transfer tax rebates or exemptions to help first-time homebuyers reduce upfront closing costs when purchasing a home.

-To qualify for a full exemption, the property must:
+To qualify for a full exemption, the property must generally:

 • Facebook